AnonymousPlanet/thgtoa/guide.md

-# he Hitchhiker's Guide to Online Anonymity
+# The Hitchhiker's Guide to Online Anonymity

 (Or "How I learned to start worrying and love privacy")